vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 Yes.

 Vipps offers the possibility for merchants, as part of the payment flow, to request the user's information.
-For example if you wish to retrieve the user's email as part of a User profile setup.
+For example, if you wish to retrieve the user's email as part of a User profile setup.
 This is supported in both [Vipps eCom API](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#userinfo) and [Vipps Recurring API](vipps-recurring-api.md#userinfo).